An ectopic pregnancy occurs when a fertilised egg implants itself outside of the uterus, usually in a fallopian tube.

 Your healthcare provider should be able to refer you to a counsellor.

-You may also find a support group helps you to cope with the loss.
+You may also find a support group that helps you to cope with the loss.

 Ask your healthcare provider if there are any support groups in your local area.